Error messages

 Mismatched error messages

 Error summaries are a list of all the errors on a page.
-They are usually placed at the top of the page and help users quickly identify and correct any errors they have made.
+They're usually placed at the top of the page and help users quickly identify and correct any errors they have made.

 Error summaries are particularly useful for users who are using screen readers, as they provide a clear and concise list of all the errors on a page.